ialbert/biostar-central/README.rst

 The Python code is found in the biostar folder.
 Templates, static content (css, images, javascript) and data are found in the home directory.
-There is partial datadump of the existing BioStar content in the home/import/ directory.
-Unzip it before populating the data.
-The populate command will load this data into the current database.
+There is partial datadump of the existing BioStar content in the `home/import/datadump`.
+The `populate` command will load this data into the current database.

 Notes
 -----